 - All satellite recreation centers will be closed until further notice.
-Return to usage plans will be in place and announced as conditions warrant.
 New facility reservations are currently unavailable.
 All existing reservations have been canceled and cannot be rescheduled.

-- The Talley Fitness Center reopened on Monday, June 22, 2020, with safety precautions and a reservation system in place for members only.
+- The Talley Fitness Center is open with safety precautions and a reservation system in place for members only.

-- All park pavilion permits, permitted use of city fields, and permitted use of city tennis courts will resume on July 1, 2020.
-Return to play/usage plans and a revised reservation process have been implemented.
-Applications are being accepted effective Tuesday, June 16 for permits beginning July 1, 2020.
+- All park facility permits, park pavilion permits, permitted use of city fields, and permitted use of city tennis courts has resumed.
+Applications are being accepted.

-Basketball courts, tennis courts, in-line rinks, and skate parks are open.
+- All park playgrounds, pavilions, basketball courts, tennis courts, in-line rinks, the Dog Park, and skate parks are open.
 Users are encouraged to practice physical distancing, practice proper hand hygiene, and avoid large gatherings.

-The Dog Park is open for use.
+- Parks remain open to the community.
 Users are encouraged to practice physical distancing, practice proper hand hygiene, and avoid large gatherings.